seasonedcc/croods/docs/docs/the-actions.md

 It will store this item on `info` unless it is still requesting (`fetchingInfo`) or the response was an error (`infoError`).

-Calling it this way is equivalent to what the APIs call `INFO/SHOW/GET`.
+Calling it this way is equivalent to what the APIs name as `INFO/SHOW/GET`.

 ```
 const { fetchingInfo, info, infoError } = state